 Unfortunately, there are things that linger after a loved one’s death that can cause guilt as well—or perhaps just regret.
 Sometimes the two are indistinguishable for family caregivers.

 I remember a time when I wrote my grandma, who lived 200 miles away, a letter once a week.
 She told me once how much those letters meant to her.
 But then I went through a serious personal crisis and her regular supply of letters from me dried up.
 Looking back, I feel as if this happened right after she acknowledged how much she treasured our correspondence, but it was more likely a month or two later.
-Eventually, I resumed writing to her, but I had moved several states away and she had already declined significantly by then.
+I resumed writing to her eventually, but I had moved several states away and she had already declined significantly by then.
 I wasn’t even there when she died.
 I still feel guilty about that.

-While I’m baring my soul, I’ll say I wish I had known more about the need for physical touch later as my parents were dying.
+While I’m baring my soul, I’ll say I wish I had known more about the need for physical touch when my parents were dying.
 I was there.
 I was present.
 And yes, I did talk to them, touch them and keep them comfortable.
 However, as I’ve learned more about the dying process, I’ve found myself feeling guilty.
 I feel that I was less than perfect in how I handled their deaths.

 Reflecting on our actions following a loss and even leading up to one is very normal.
 For many, regret and guilt play a part in the grieving process.
 Even if our loved ones are still alive, we can still internalize care decisions in an unhealthy way.
 We might feel guilty about even the smallest choices (self-care is an excellent example) because we fear we may regret them in a few hours, days, weeks, months, or even years later.
-Many dementia caregivers experience anticipatory grief, which can contribute to this pattern of thinking.
-The guilt and regret can become all-consuming, but only if we allow it to be.
+Many dementia caregivers experience anticipatory grief, which contributes to this pattern of thinking.
+The guilt and regret can become all-consuming, but only if we allow them to be.